boldbi/aspnet-mvc-sample/README.md

 # Bold BI Embedded Sample in .NET MVC

 This project was created using ASP.NET MVC 4.8.1.
-The purpose of this application is to demonstrate how to render the dashboard available on your Bold BI server.
+This application aims to demonstrate how to render the dashboard available on your Bold BI server.

 ## Dashboard view